Dmarceli/Docker_ACServer/README.md

 - Run: `make no_ai` if you don't want AI options.
 - Run `make status` to check your container's status.
 - Run `make clean` to shut down your container and clean the cache associated with it.
+- Run `make re` to restart your container